For decades, foreign travellers to Asia have always been surprised by the variety of exotic street food offered at Yaowarat.

 One of the most popular Thai dishes known all over the globe is the common Pad Thai and duck noodles.
-If you’re on a budget the noodles are wonderful to taste all over Yaowarat for a fast, low cost and nutritious bite on the run.
+Also, if you’re on a budget the noodles are wonderful to taste all over Yaowarat for a fast, low cost and nutritious bite on the run.
 They’re even more succulent and affordable in Bangkok’s Chinatown; the area that made them world famous.

 Follow the amazing aroma of a variety of seafood that is always available in Yaowarat.
-Of course, Yaowarat is not really close to the sea however, the bounty of seafood has been transported fresh to Bangkok’s Chinatown from all over Thailand and Asia.
+Of course, Yaowarat is not really close to the sea, however, the bounty of seafood has been transported fresh to Bangkok’s Chinatown from all over Thailand and Asia.
 Yaowarat has always been and remains a mecca for seafood lovers.
 The seafood BBQ can be found on every corner of this special area.

 Numerous Thai Desserts that Delight the Taste Buds

-After you’re done with your main dinner dishes you should find some dessert in Yaowarat to make your stomach feel fresh.
-Almost all Thai desserts contain healthy and refreshing coconut milk as a main ingredient.
-As well, Yaowarat has a variety of Chinese-style desserts that can be tasted there and are also very delicious.
+After you’re done with your main dinner dishes find some dessert in Yaowarat to make your stomach feel fresh.
+Almost all Thai desserts contain healthy and refreshing coconut milk as the main ingredient.
+As well, Yaowarat has a variety of Chinese-style desserts that can be tasted which are also very delicious.

 Don’t Miss the Dim Sum